 - 28.6.
 Non-voting participatory Councillors will be encouraged to use any video conferencing facilities provided by the Council to attend a meeting remotely.
-If this is not possible, attendance may be through an audio link or by some other electronic means. - 28.7.
-In the interests of general public health and notwithstanding the legal rights for public attendance, remote access for members of the public and councillors who are not attending to participate in the meeting together with press facilities, will be provided through webcasting. - 28.8.
+If this is not possible, attendance may be through an audio link or by some other electronic means as referred to in Regulation 5(6)(c) of the Regulations. - 28.7.
+In the interests of general public health and notwithstanding the legal rights for public attendance, Remote access for members of the public and members councillors who are not attending to participate in the meeting together with press facilities, will be provided through webcasting. - 28.8.
 It is important to note that the public accessing the meeting by remote means, as described in 28.7, is different from the public attending to exercise a right to speak.
 A technological failure removing the ability for the public to access the meeting by remote means may render the meeting incapable of proceeding.